Resiliency & Hazard Mitigation Plan

 Hurricane Florence roared ashore along the eastern North Carolina coast in September 2018 causing catastrophic damage to the Carolinas.
 In New Bern alone, the storm is responsible for approximately $100 million in residential and commercial damages, mostly due to flooding.
 Since the storm, the City has sought many grants to repair and restore infrastructure, replace city equipment, and improve New Bern's resiliency.
 Florence was just one of many storms to cause significant damage to New Bern.
-A bold new effort at flood mitigation and resiliency planning has begun, and in early 2020 our consultant partners Moffat & Nichol, NEMAC + Fernleaf, and The Craig Group began working on a multi-phase, long term plan that will include significant public input.
-Once it is complete, the City hopes this plan will become a model for other coastal communities.
-You can find out more about this project by reading our project information sheet.
+In early 2020, the City undertook a bold new effort at flood mitigation and resiliency planning, and began working with consultant partners Moffat & Nichol, NEMAC + Fernleaf and The Craig Group to develop a multi-phase, long term resiliency and hazard mitigation plan.
+Our hope is the plan will become a model for other coastal communities.

-Below are several ways you can stay engaged in our project efforts:
+Below are several ways you can stay engaged in our resiliency efforts:

 1. Subscribe to our mailing list.
 Sign up for the latest updates and other information as it becomes available by completing this simple form.

 3. Get social!
-Connect with us on social media by following the City of New Bern on Facebook, Twitter and Instagram.
+Connect with us on social media by following the City of New Bern on Facebook and Instagram.